Types of Degrees Student Counseling Majors Are Getting

 |Hispanic or Latino||2,068|

-Student Counseling appeals to people across the globe.
+Americans aren’t the only ones with an interest in Student Counseling.
 About 1.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea